MrYsLab/python_banyan/docs/gpio_intro.md

  another.

 The Application Component contains all the GPIO control logic for your application, as well as the logic to process report messages sent from the target hardware.
-It performs its control duties by assembling and publishing OneGPIO control messages, ultimately to be consumed by one or more OneGPIO Gateways, and by subscribing to receive OneGPIO report messages sent by the OneGPIO Gateways on behalf of the target hardware.
+A OneGPIO component is responsible for assembling and publishing OneGPIO control messages.
+Also, it subscribes to receive OneGPIO report messages that are sent from the OneGPIO Hardware Gateways, connected to target hardware.

-Once you have a OneGPIO project functional for a specific target hardware set, you may run that project on different target hardware just by enabling the OneGPIO gateway for that target - no code changes needed.
+A working OneGPIO project designed for a specific target hardware set, is easily converted to run on different target hardware, by simply enabling the OneGPIO hardware-specific gateway.
+No code changes are needed.

 ![](../images/one_gpio.png)